 Nevertheless, as search engine companies strive to bring quality results to users, there are certain ranking trends becoming prominent, while others are fading away.
-In order to help you stay ahead of the competition, below you will find the latest SEO trends and ranking factors in 2018.
+In order to help you stay ahead of the competition, below you will find the latest SEO trends and ranking factors.

 Features on Search Results Pages

 In the past, the best way to gain visibility was getting to the top of organic search results.
 Yet, search engine results pages had added features like Google Local, Google Jobs, and others that are grabbing the attention of search users.
 It is important to track your ranking in these newer features.

 In recent years, more and greater emphasis is being placed on mobile optimised pages over desktop.
 Moreover, a BrightEdge report shows that desktop and mobile users are seeing different results for the same query.
 Many experts predict that indexing mobile pages will eventually take precedence, in addition to being weighted differently.

 Natural Language / Contextual Search

 While keyword research and optimisation still dominates SEO, experts are seeing a shift to natural language and contextual search over the last several years.
 Likely a consequence of mobile devices and voice search, search engines are working to understand and interpret natural language and user intent, rather than providing relevant results for a keyword.
 Marketers should switch their focus toward longer long-tail keywords with a stronger understanding of user intent and use of language.

 The Need for Speed